-Christmas means different things to do different people, but it’s nearly that time of year that will make your heart leap with either joy or tantalising anxiety.
+Christmas means different things to different people, but it’s still that time of year that will make your heart leap with either joy or tantalising anxiety.
 As the year comes to a close, the mental load as a parent that goes along with the “Silly Season” is astronomical, but we keep the magic alive for our little ones.

 So, how do you keep the spirit of Christmas and end of year alive when sometimes it feels so hard to keep up?
 Extra costs, extra activities, extra commitments – end of year break nearly can’t come soon enough!

 We know it’s not all about presents and more about family time so here are our top tips on how to ignite that spirit and get your family feeling that holiday cheer.

 If you celebrate Christmas and you haven’t set up your Christmas tree yet, what are you waiting for?
 Think of it as a family activity.
 Use it as a time to talk to your kids about why you celebrate Christmas and find out what presents they want from Santa this year (wink, wink).

 Whether you celebrate Christmas or not, this is one to put on the list for your family – The decorating doesn’t just stop at the Christmas tree – many families enjoy putting up Christmas lights on their home to display their joy for the holiday season, and there are always the special few who go to the extreme with their decorating.
 If you’ve ever put up Christmas lights yourself, you’d know that even putting up a few simple lights can be overwhelming – but that doesn’t have to stop you from enjoying other households’ excessive displays!
 There are many local areas where you can view the extensive showcases of Christmas lights – and you don’t just have to feel jealous of their impressive displays.
 Take your family have a look at which ones you and your children like most!
 Click HERE to find the Best Christmas lights in your area.